Phillip Cabeen

 About

 Phill Cabeen is a Ph.D. candidate in the Germanic Studies Department at the University of Illinois at Chicago, where his studies focus on subversive cultural arts movements of the 20th century, media studies, critical pedagogy, and the intersection of these.
-He has been awarded a DAAD research fellowship for the 2022-23 academic year.
-This research is being pursued at the Christian Albrecht Universität zu Kiel and relevant archives toward his dissertation, “Affective Disorientation: The Neue Deutsche Welle and Ambivalence as Reparative Gesture.”
+He was awarded a DAAD research fellowship for the 2022-23 academic year.
+This research was pursued at the Christian Albrecht Universität zu Kiel and relevant archives toward his dissertation, “Affective Disorientation: The Neue Deutsche Welle and Ambivalence as Reparative Gesture.”
 The project is informed particularly by twenty-first century scholarship on affect, and the ways in which affect determines the relationship(s) between art and politics.
 It also draws on Germanic Studies' rich humanist and anti-fascist traditions.

 Phill earned his Master's of Arts in Teaching from Columbia College, where he also worked as an adjunct instructor for five years, teaching a series of courses on German Language and Culture which were informed by his student-centered philosophy.
 Prior to that, Phillip had lived abroad for six years, teaching English and visiting artists' studios in Beijing and the Ruhrgebiet, Germany.
 His Bachelor's, earned at UIC, is in Art History with a particular focus on post-colonialism and the politics of display.